ygoe/ViewModelKit/README.md

 * Calls <strong>On<i>PropertyName</i>Changing</strong> methods before the property has changed, providing the old and new value, with the option to reject or alter the new value.
 * Sets the <strong>IsModified</strong> property to true when another property changes, except when <strong>IsLoaded</strong> is false.
 * Raises the PropertyChanged event and calls other handler methods asynchronously (with `SynchronizationContext.Current.Post()`) if the property is <strong>virtual</strong> and the current instance is of a derived type.
 This allows Entity Framework to update foreign key/navigation properties in the dynamic proxy before the change events are raised.
+* Cleans up text user input for numeric or date values.

 For commands: